rakutentech/ios-inappmessaging/README.md

 This module supports iOS 12.0 and above.
 It has been tested with iOS 12.5 and above.

+# Requirements

+Xcode 12.5.x or Xcode 13+

+Note: The SDK may build on earlier Xcode versions but it is not officially supported or tested.

 # **How to install**

 RInAppMessaging SDK is distributed as a Cocoapod and as a Swift Package.